D3lyth/all-i-want-for-christmas/README.md

 - **Reset Button**

-  - Pressing the reset button will clear all the searches made and return all the unbought gifts from the list baack to view.
+  - Pressing the reset button will clear all the searches made and return all the unbought gifts from the list back to view.

 ![screenshot](documentation/feature07.png)